-BDO Réviseurs d'Entreprises SRL / TVA BE 0431.088.289 / RPM Bruxelles BDO Bedrijfsrevisoren / BDO Reviseurs d'Entreprises BV/SRL, a company under Belgian law in the form of a private limited liability company, is a member or BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
+BDO Bedrijfsrevisoren / BO Réviseurs d'Entreprises SRL / TVA BE 0431.088.289 / RPM Bruxelles BOD Bedrijfsrevisoren / BDO Réviseurs d'Entreprises BV/SRL, a company under Belgian law in the form of a private limited liability company, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
 BDO is the brand name for the BDO network and for each of the BDO Member Firms.